appcelerator/amplify-tooling/packages/amplify-cli/README.md

 ### macOS and Linux Users

-When installing the AMPLIFY CLI globally, you may need to prefix the command above with `sudo`.
+Due to file permissions, when installing the AMPLIFY CLI globally, you may need to prefix the command above with `sudo`:
-When using `sudo`, you will also need to specify the `--unsafe-perm` flag to avoid issues when installing the `keytar` package.

 	sudo npm install --global --unsafe-perm @axway/amplify-cli